georgian-io-archive/foreshadow/doc/users.rst

 .. code-block:: json

-    ["TestGenericIntent",[
+    ["GenericIntent",[
         ["StandardScaler", "Scaler", {"with_mean":false}]
     ]]

 The list is of form :code:`[intent_name, pipeline]`.
-Here we can see that this column has been assigned the intent :code:`"TestGenericIntent` and the pipeline :code:`[["StandardScaler", "Scaler", {"with_mean":false}]]`
+Here we can see that this column has been assigned the intent :code:`"GenericIntent` and the pipeline :code:`[["StandardScaler", "Scaler", {"with_mean":false}]]`

-This means that regardless of how Preprocessor automatically assigns Intents, the intent TestGenericIntent will always be assigned to the crim column.
+This means that regardless of how Preprocessor automatically assigns Intents, the intent GenericIntent will always be assigned to the crim column.
-It also means that regardless of what intent is assigned to the column (this value is still important for multi-pipelines), the Preprocessor will always use this hard coded pipeline to process that column.
+It also means that regardless of what intent is assigned to the column (this value is still important for multi-pipelines), the Preprocessor will always use this hard-coded pipeline to process that column.
+The column would still be processed by its initially identifited multi-pipeline unless explicitly overridden.

 The pipeline itself is defined by the following standard :code:`[[class, name, {param_key: param_value, ...}], ...]`
 When preprocessor parses this configuration it will create a Pipeline object with the given transformers of the given class, name, and parameters.